 - Likewise, just as any other street racing scene game would have, all Need for Speed games after Underground feature a nitrous oxide system.
 The higher its level, the more boost you could use.
-The first game had one single fixed charge of nitrous, akin to real life; the second game has a nitrous tank refilled by pulling stunts, and the last two games (NFS Most Wanted and Carbon) have a nitrous tank that continuously and constantly refills itself.
+The first game had one single fixed charge of nitrous, akin to real life; the second game has a nitrous tank refilled by pulling stunts, and the two games after that (Most Wanted 2005 and Carbon) have a nitrous tank that continuously and constantly refills itself.
 (Note for the unwary - you can't just call it NOS, because as The Fast and the Furious people found out the hard way, that's a specific company who will sue you.
 Most of the games feature both Holley Performance Products NOS and Nitrous Express NX as available systems.)

 - There are cars available for Need for Speed: High Stakes already that simulate Nitro Boost with a modified reverse gear.
 At the cost of being able to move backwards, the car seems to develop a power boost and increase both its acceleration and maximum speed dramatically.